 International candidates located within Australia and holding a student visa must study on campus or from a specified location, such as an external laboratory.
 International candidates cannot elect to enrol off campus.

 All off campus candidature arrangements must be supported with a Student / Supervisor agreement and will be reviewed at every progress review.

-An MOU must be jointly signed by the Executive Dean of the Faculty of enrolment and a representative of the external site.
+An MOU must be jointly signed by the Dean of the School of enrolment and a representative of the external site.
 The MOU must cover, but is not limited to:

 - Occupational Health and Safety training relevant to the research location,

 - Any site-specific requirements for the candidate,